MikeJollie2707/MichaelBot/docs/docs/user/economy.md

 - `number`: Your guessing number.
 Stay within 0-50!
 - `money`: The amount to bet.
 You'll either lose this or get 2x back.
 At least 1.

+## `chop <location>`

+Use your axe to explore the surface.

+Type: `Prefix Command`, `Slash Command`

+Cooldown: 120 seconds per 5 uses per user.

+Parameters:

+- `location`: The location to explore.
+Some places are more dangerous than others.

 ## `craft <item> [times = 1]`

 Craft various items.